anatol/ucode-image-gen/README.md

 ```

 But some platforms use different files location.
 For example, CentOS7 stores Intel ucode at `/usr/share/microcode_ctl/ucode_with_caveats/intel/intel-ucode/`.
 To account it please specify the build flag like this: `go build --ldflags="-X main.hostUcodeDirIntel=/usr/share/microcode_ctl/ucode_with_caveats/intel/intel-ucode/"`

+### Reproducible images

+In some situations it is desirable to have reproducible builds, i.e. when the output image is stable and does not depend on the host configuration and the current time.

+To make a reproducible image please use `SOURCE_DATE_EPOCH` environment variable: `SOURCE_DATE_EPOCH=1520598896 ucode-image-gen`.

+`SOURCE_DATE_EPOCH` specifies modification time for the compressed files.
+This time is presented as a number of seconds since January 1st 1970, see https://reproducible-builds.org/docs/source-date-epoch/ for more information.